The 12 Best U.S. Cities for Outdoor Adventures

 Minnesota has been dubbed the land of 10,000 lakes, and believe it or not, that's an understatement.
 The state actually boasts over 14,000 lakes and is also home to 66 state parks.
-Located about two hours north of the Twin Cities, Duluth will put you in close proximity to a hearty supply of satisfying outdoor exploration.
+Located about two hours north of the Twin Cities, Duluth will put you near a hearty supply of satisfying outdoor exploration.

 One of the biggest draws is Boundary Waters Canoe Area Wilderness, which is located in Ely.
 Stretching over 150 miles across the U.S. and Canada border, it's comprised of over one million acres of unspoiled natural beauty.
 Duluth is also near Voyageurs National Park, George Washington & Jefferson National Forests, Cloquet Valley, and Sax-Zim Bog (a birder's paradise).

 For more travel advice delivered straight to your inbox, sign up for our daily newsletter.